 Has a Lawsuit Like This Been Filed Before?

 Yes.
 And in August 2018, a Missouri jury awarded a group of 13,000 prison guards more than $113 million in damages.
 The class action claimed the guards went unpaid for the 20 minutes they spent going through security checks and gathering intelligence about inmates before they started their shifts.
+Keep in mind, however, that each case and outcome will be different.

 Can I Get Fired for Speaking Up?